Christianity in Japan: Persecution under the Shogunate

 Under Hideyoshi and the succeeding Tokugawa shogunate, Catholic Christianity was repressed and adherents were persecuted.
 During Toyotomi rule especially, foreign missionaries were killed in Japan, some by (Japanese-style) crucifixion; most famously, the twenty-six martyrs of Japan were tortured and crucified on crosses outside Nagasaki to discourage Christianity in 1597.
 (Hideyoshi nonetheless showed favor to daimyō who had converted, such as Konishi Yukinaga.)
-Following a brief respite as Tokugawa Ieyasu rose to power and pursued trade with the Portuguese powers, there were further persecutions and martyrdoms in 1613, 1630, 1632 and 1634.
+Following a brief respite as Tokugawa Ieyasu rose to power and pursued trade with the Portuguese powers, there were further persecutions and martyrdoms in 1613, 1622 (Great Genna Martyrdom), 1623 (Great Martyrdom of Edo) 1630, 1632 and 1634.

-The Tokugawa shoguns eradicated Christianity in Japan via murder, persecution and decrees.
-In 1638, an estimated 37,000 people (mostly Christians), were massacred after the Christian-led Shimabara Rebellion.
-In 50 years, the crackdown policies of the shoguns reduced the amount of Christians to near zero.
+The Tokugawa shoguns eradicated Christianity in Japan via murder, persecution, and decrees.
+In 1637, Matsukura Katsuie imposed a high tax onto people and oppressed Christians.
+This, combined with famine, led in 1638 to the Christian-led Shimabara Rebellion, where an estimated 37,000 people (mostly Christians), were massacred.
+The rebellion started as a peasant movement, but later Christians joined the cause.
+This was the largest rebellion in the history of Japan.
+In 50 years, the crackdown policies of the shoguns reduced the number of Christians to near zero.

 By this point, after the Shimabara Rebellion, the remaining Christians had been forced to publicly renounce their faith.
 Many continued practicing Christianity in secret, in modern times becoming known as the "hidden Christians" (隠れキリシタン, kakure kirishitan).
-These secret believers would often conceal Christian iconography in closed shrines, lanterns or inconspicuous parts of buildings.
+These secret believers would often conceal Christian iconography in closed shrines, lanterns or inconspicuous buildings.
 For example, Himeji Castle has a Christian cross on one of its 17th-century roof tiles, in place of a mon, indicating that one of its occupants was a secret Christian.

 Drawn from the oral histories of Japanese Catholic communities, Shūsaku Endō's historical novel Silence provides detailed fictionalised accounts of the persecution of Christian communities and the suppression of the Church.